Snowflake-Labs/terraform-provider-snowflake/docs/guides/authentication_methods.md

 }
 ```

+Without passing any authenticator, we depend on the underlying Go Snowflake driver and Snowflake itself to fill this field out.
-Snowflake authenticator is a default value, but it may change over time, so if you want to be explicit about it you can specify the following configuration:
+This means that we do not provision the default, and it may change at some point, so if you want to be explicit, you can define Snowflake authenticator like so:

 ```terraform
 provider "snowflake" {